hamidgholami/terraform_lab/learn-use-terraform-cli/README.md

 > Warning: This command is <ins>**deprecated**</ins>.
 For Terraform v0.15.2 and later, <br> we recommend using the `-replace` option with `terraform apply` instead.

 It's very useful in cases where a user **manually** changes a setting on a resource or when <ins>you need to update a provisioning script</ins>.
-This allows you to rebuild **specific** resources and *avoid* a full terraform destroy operation on your configuration.
+This command allows you to rebuild **specific** resources and *avoid* a full terraform destroy operation on your configuration.
 The `-replace` flag allows you to target specific resources and avoid destroying all the resources in your workspace just to fix one of them.

 > The terraform taint command manually marks a Terraform-managed <br> resource as tainted, forcing it to be destroyed and recreated on the <ins>**next apply**</ins>.